 Modify 11.2.3.15.2 as shown (REVme-D5.0 P2516 L30):

 To use the WNM sleep mode service, the non-AP STA’s SME shall issue an MLME-SLEEPMODE.request primitive to send a WNM Sleep Mode Request frame.
 The MLME-SLEEPMODE.request primitive shal include a valid SleepMode parameter with a WNM Sleep Mode element.
 The Action Type field in the WNM Sleep Mode element shall be set to “Enter WNM sleep mode” and the WNM Sleep Interval field shall be included.
 The WNM Sleep Interval field shall be less than the BSS max idle period (see 11.21.13 (BSS max idle period management)).
-The MLME-SLEEPMODE.request primitive shall also include a valid TFSRequest parameter as defined in the TFS Request element that the AP shall use as triggers to set the STA’s TIM bit.
+The MLME-SLEEPMODE.request primitive may also include a valid TFSRequest parameter as defined in the TFS Request element that the AP shall use as triggers to set the STA’s TIM bit.

 CID 7028 (SEC)